Written by Dr. Josie Gollan.

 Heart is the best natural source of co-enzyme Q10 which plays a critical role in energy production in the mitochondria of cells .
 It is essential for the health of virtually all your four-legged friends' tissues and organs.
 It is also an immensely powerful antioxidant, preventing free radical damage to cells and DNA.
 Consuming hearts is particularly beneficial to cats due to the high levels of taurine.
 This is an essential amino acid for cats, meaning they must get it from their diet, and when deficient can lead to retinal degeneration and a heart condition known as dilated cardiomyopathy... not good!

 Green tripe is the untreated, nutrient rich stomach lining of a ruminant animal, usually a cow or sheep.
 Since it has literally been bathed in the chewed and fermented grassy food material the animal is eating, it is abundant in probiotics, fantastic for your pet's gastrointestinal and immune health .
-It is also a good source of Omega 3 and 6 fatty acid s.
+It is also a good source of Omega 3 and 6 fatty acids.
 If you've ever smelt it, you'll know it does have a particular pong, however this is highly appealing to our four-legged friends which also makes it great for fussy eaters!
-Albus LOVES K9 Natural Green Tripe sprinkled over anything... or straight out of the bag.
+My dog Albus LOVES K9 Natural Green Tripe sprinkled over anything... or straight out of the bag.

 Protein rich kidneys are another excellent addition to dog and cat diets, as are lungs, which are high in B12 and iron.
 Whilst the benefits I have described above are by no means exhaustive, I hope I have changed some perspectives and provided some insight into the undeniable advantages a diet containing offal can have for your furry family member.
 In addition, we should also consider that from an ethical and environmental perspective; all edible parts of food producing animals should be consumed .